 2. Straight Flush

 A straight flush will be any five cards in the same suit with successive values that aren’t a royal flush.
 Only a royal flush or another straight flush with higher-ranking cards can beat it.
+Something else you will struggle to beat is the great deals and bonuses to be found at internetowe kasyno.

 3. Four of a Kind